What is it about?

 The outcomes of the group’s work and discussions were published in a Policy Handbook(172 kB)

 From 2007-2013, the EU’s Lifelong Learning Programme (LLP) offered a wide range of language-related opportunities through study placements, apprenticeships and traineeships abroad.

 These programmes allowed those taking part to gain first-hand experience in teaching and learning in another European language, country and education system.

-The Erasmus+ programme will continue the LLP’s work and also introduces new opportunities, such as a loan guarantee scheme that is designed to help master’s students finance their studies abroad.
+The Erasmus+ programme will continue the LLP’s work and also introduces new opportunities, such as the opportunity to create strategic partnerships in the field of early language learning.